nephio-project/nephio/operators/nftopology/README.md

 NFTopology CR has capacity input which needs to be passed through PVS to the actual NF packages.
 This can be accomplished via the kpt provided function **search-replace** where the capacity input from NFTopology CR can be passed to the cloned NF package, which also contains capacity.yaml.

 NTC will also need to associate all the to-be-fan'ed-out packages with this deployment.
 In PVS, this is allowed as a set of labels to be passed to PVS controller, which will then propagate those labels to PackageVariant (PV) CRs, and subsequently the PackageRevision (PR) CRs.
-NTC will then watch for all the PR resources created, and associated them with which NFTopology specification via these labels.
+NTC will then watch for all the PR resources created, and associate them with the relevant NFTopology specification via these labels.

 NTC also adds a label to each of the associated PVCs for connectivity association.
 This will lead to each resulting PackageRevision to also carry these labels.